The Kaleidoscopic Filter: A Structural Resolution of Restricted Integer Partitions: The Spectral Theory of Restricted Partitions

 where $E(q)$ is the finite-degree polynomial representing the transient non-periodic spectrum.
 Extracting the $j$-th coefficient via the negative binomial expansion yields the exact closed-form expression for the spectral weights $a_j$:

 Because all uncancelled roots of unity possess an order strictly bounded by $k$, their phases rotate in a strictly periodic cyclic progression with period $L_k = \text{lcm}(1, 2, \dots, k)$.
 Let $M_k = \deg(E)$ be the transient boundary.
 Since $M_k$ represents the analytical difference between the degree of the numerator and the denominator of $A_k(q)$, its value is strictly invariant and exact: $M_k = k^2 - \frac{k(k+1)}{2} = \frac{k(k-1)}{2}$.
+This exact boundary intrinsically corresponds to the Frobenius coin problem bound for the first $k$ integers, marking the strict threshold where the geometric manifold stabilizes into its periodic cyclotomic phase.

+\begin{corollary}[The Kaleidoscopic Transient Horizon] The exact topological boundary $M_k = \frac{k(k-1)}{2}$ is not a mere algebraic coincidence, but the fundamental \textit{Kaleidoscopic Transient Horizon}.
+It represents the exact difference between the unconstrained continuous degrees of freedom (represented by the uniform core shift polynomial degree $k \cdot k = k^2$) and the topological constraints imposed by the denominator of the Kaleidoscopic Filter $\mathcal{K}_k$ (whose exact polynomial degree is strictly the triangular number $\sum_{i=1}^k i = \frac{k(k+1)}{2}$).
+Therefore, the filter $\mathcal{K}_k$ acts as the absolute structural arbiter of the transient phase: any spatial state $n_k \le M_k$ is strictly governed by the non-periodic polynomial core $E(q)$, while all states beyond this geometric horizon are permanently forced into cyclotomic periodicity. \end{corollary}

-The total convolution defined in Equation \ref{eq:convolution} splits strictly into a finite transient sum and an infinite oscillating cyclotomic tail.
+The total convolution defined in Equation \ref{eq:convolution_full} splits strictly into a finite transient sum and an infinite oscillating cyclotomic tail.
 Because the sequence $a_j$ contains polynomial amplitudes for pole multiplicities $i > 1$, we cannot factor it out as a constant phase.
 We must elevate the integration space.
 To legitimately resolve this infinite summation analytically without truncating the polynomial domain, we define the \textbf{Modulated Faulhaber-Ehrhart Basis} $\mathcal{F}^{(i)}_{k, j}(x)$ which absorbs the cyclotomic amplitude directly into the discrete integral:

 To evaluate the discrete integral analytically, let the bounded spatial limit be $X = \lfloor \frac{x-j}{L_k} \rfloor$.
 Expanding the binomial coefficient $\binom{j + m L_k + i - 1}{i - 1}$ yields a polynomial in $m$ of degree $i-1$, which we express generally as $\sum_{p=0}^{i-1} c_p m^p$.
 Applying Faulhaber's formula to the discrete sum over the periodic intervals: